-take a step down in our pace of purchases.”
 This was just one of many statements made by Bernanke that day.
-However, it was the one that received the most attention because it came at a time that investors were already concerned about the potential market impact of a reduction in a policy that has been so favorable for both stocks and bonds.
+However, it was the one that received the most attention, because investors were already concerned about the potential market impact of a reduction in a policy that had been so favorable for both stocks and bonds.

-Bernanke followed up his previous statements in the press conference that followed the Fed's meeting on July 19.
-While stating that the quantitative easing policy remained in place for the time being, the Fed Chairman also said that the policy was dependent on incoming data.
-Given the improvement in the U.S. economy, he expected this data-driven approach will prompt him to begin to taper QE before the end of 2013, with the program ending entirely in 2014.
+Bernanke followed up on those statements in a news conference after the Fed's July 19, 2013 meeting.
+While stating that the quantitative easing policy remained in place, the Fed chairman also said that the policy was dependent on incoming data.
+Given the improvement in the U.S. economy, he expected this data-driven approach would prompt him to begin to taper QE before the end of 2013, with the program ending entirely in 2014.

 Market Reaction to Tapering

-While Bernanke’s tapering statement didn’t represent an immediate shift, it nonetheless frightened the markets.
-In the recovery that has followed the 2008 financial crisis, both stocks and bonds have produced outstanding returns despite economic growth that is well below historical norms.
-The general consensus, which is likely accurate, is that Fed policy is the reason for this disconnect.
+While Bernanke’s tapering statement in May 2013 didn’t represent an immediate shift, it nonetheless frightened the markets.
+In the recovery that followed the 2008 financial crisis, stocks and bonds both produced outstanding returns despite economic growth that was well below historical norms.
+The consensus was that Fed policy was the reason for this disconnect.

-With the economic recovery gaining traction through 2014 - and investors maintaining a healthy appetite for risk - the process of tapering has had no market impact.
-In fact, both stocks and bonds performed very well.
-This indicates that the Fed was correct in its decision to taper its quantitative easing policy, as well as in its timing and approach.
+With the economic recovery gaining traction through 2014, and with investors maintaining a healthy appetite for risk, the process of tapering resulted in stocks and bonds that performed very well.
+This outcome indicated that the Fed was correct in its decision to taper its quantitative easing policy—as well as in its timing and approach to the policy.